Brandon Magee

-Brandon Magee (born October 22, 1990) is a former American football linebacker.
-He played in the National Football League for the Dallas Cowboys, Cleveland Browns and Tampa Bay Buccaneers while at the same time played in the MLB for the Boston Red Sox.
+Brandon Magee (born October 22, 1990) is an American former professional football linebacker.
+He played in the National Football League (NFL) for the Dallas Cowboys, Cleveland Browns, and Tampa Bay Buccaneers.
+In Major League Baseball (MLB) he played for the Boston Red Sox.
 He also played college football and baseball at Arizona State University.

-Early years
+Early life

 Magee attended Centennial High School in Corona, California, where he was a four-year member of both the varsity baseball and football teams.

 As a senior, he totaled 86 tackles (26 solo), averaging 7.2 tackles-per-game and led the team with 7.5 sacks.
 He led Centennial High School in sacks as a junior and as a senior.

 During his high school career, Magee totaled 193 tackles (60 solo), 11.0 sacks, 7 quarterback hurries, 3 pass deflections and 2 fumble recoveries.
 He had 13 career games with seven or more tackles and eight games with more than 10.

 He was listed as the No. 18 all-purpose athlete in the West region by ESPN Scouts, Inc. He was rated as the No. 4 weak side linebacker in the West region and the No. 21 weak side linebacker in the nation by scout.com.
 He was rated as the No. 26 outside linebacker in the country, the No. 3 linebacker in the state of California and the state's No. 44 overall player by rivals.com.

 Magee was coached by Matt Logan at Centennial High School.
 During his high school career, Magee was a part of Centennial’s Varsity Football team as they claimed League Titles four consecutive seasons from 2004-2007, as well as CIF Southern Section Titles in 2004 and 2007.

 He joined his high school teammate Shelly Lyons as member of ASU's 2008 signing class when they both committed to the Sun Devils in January 2008.
 He ultimately chose ASU over University of Arizona, Louisville, Nebraska, Tennessee and Washington State University.